adbc-drivers/bigquery/README.md

   limitations under the License.
 -->

-# ADBC drivers for Google products
+# ADBC Drivers for Google BigQuery

 Not affiliated with Google.

-This repository contains [ADBC drivers](https://arrow.apache.org/adbc/) for Google products, currently Google BigQuery.
+This repository contains [ADBC drivers](https://arrow.apache.org/adbc/) for Google BigQuery, implemented in different languages.

 ## Installation

 Pre-packaged builds of the drivers in this repo have been made available for various platforms from the [Columnar](https://columnar.tech) CDN.
 These can be installed by any tool that supports [ADBC](https://arrow.apache.org/adbc/) Driver Manifests, such as [dbc](https://columnar.tech/dbc).

 See [Building](#building) if you would rather build the drivers yourself.